yuval-rubin1/Amirim-Project/README.md

     - Published in Nature Neuroscience, 2024
     - [Link to paper](https://www.nature.com/articles/s41593-024-01784-3)

+You are encouraged to read the README.md file in each sub directory for more details about the implementation and usage of the code.

 # Requirements and Setup

 To run the code in this directory, install dependencies using pip: